If you are using binders to submit evidence for NAF you may want to checkout our NAF help page.

 Please note: Uploaded files are public in the free version of the product.
 Our subscription version offers private uploaded documents.
 You can upgrade to upload private files.
 To learn more about Document Security for your uploaded content, click here.

-Note: You can upload any type of file, but Microsoft Office documents will show up as a link inside the binder.
-PDF files will show up inside the binder on all browsers except on FireFox for the Mac.
-To have .pdf files show up inside the binder (instead of downloaded) for FF on the Mac, you will need the PDF viewer plug-in found here http://code.google.com/p/firefox-mac-pdf/.
-JPG files will show up inside the binder on all browsers.
+Note: You can upload any type of file, but Microsoft Office documents will show up a links inside the binder because Microsoft applicatons do not run in the browser.
+PDF files will show up inside the binder on all browsers.
+JPG files will also show up inside the binder on all browsers.

 If both the binder owner and the collaborator are subscribers, the collaborator can upload their file to the binder owner's account.
 This is the default for our subscibers.
 This box can be unchecked if uploading to the owner's account is not desired.